Low-scaling $GW$ with benchmark accuracy and application to phosphorene nanosheets: Accuracy for semi-core and unbound states

 where $m$ runs over all occupied and virtual states and $\eta$ is a broadening parameter. $\Omega_s$ are charge neutral excitations and $P_s$ the corresponding transition amplitudes.
 From Eq.~\eqref{eq:sigma_pole} we directly see that the self-energy~$\Sigma^c_n(\omega)$ has real-valued poles (for $\eta\,{\rightarrow}\,0$) at $\varepsilon_i\mt\Omega_s$ for occupied states and $\varepsilon_a\pt\Omega_s$ for virtual states.
 As we discussed in detail in Ref.~\citenum{coreJPCL}, these poles give rise to satellite features, which accompany the QP excitation.
 The neutral excitations $\Omega_s$, which are close to eigenvalue differences, are underestimated at the PBE level.
 For occupied states, the PBE orbital energies $\varepsilon_n$ are overestimated and the poles $\varepsilon_i-\Omega_s$ are located at too large (too positive) frequencies and are too close to the QP energy.
-This problem gets progressively worse for deep states, as shown in Fig.~\ref{semicoreandunboundstates}\,(b) and (c), since the difference between the PBE eigenvalues and corresponding QP energies increases in absolute terms.
 For virtual states, the reasoning is the same, just with reverse sign, i.e., $\varepsilon_a+\Omega_s$ are at too small frequencies.

+The problem that $\varepsilon_i-\Omega_s$ are located at too positive frequencies gets progressively worse for deep states, since the difference between the PBE eigenvalues and corresponding QP energies increases in absolute terms. \JW{This behaviour is visible in Fig.~\ref{semicoreandunboundstates}\,(b) and (c) for the calculation with the exact CD technique.
+The shallow pole structure is for HOMO--27 in the frequency region of the QP energy, $\omega\eqt\varepsilon_n^{G_0W_0}$, whereas for the HOMO the shallow pole structure is located 2\,eV off from the QP energy. }

 It has been shown that the correct distance between the poles and the QP solution can be restored in an ev$GW_0$ scheme,\cite{Gatti2015,Zhou2015} even in the extreme case of deep core excitations.\cite{coreJPCL} Since the effect of eigenvalue self-consistency in $G$ is to push the pole structure away from the QP energy,\cite{coreJPCL,GWreview2019} i.e., to more negative and positive frequencies for occupied and unoccupied states, respectively, the self-energy structure is also easier to model by analytic continuation for semi-core states and unbound states.
 We thus expect that the numerical accuracy of our low-scaling algorithm for non-frontier orbitals is even better than shown in Fig.~\ref{semicoreandunboundstates}\,(a) when using an ev$GW_0$ scheme.